appliedgrg/flm/README.md

 Contact the Applied Geospatial Research Group (https://www.appliedgrg.ca/) at appliedgrg@gmail.com

 ## License
+*SLM is still in alpha testing and is not yet available to the public.
+Predicted public release is early 2020.*

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
+~~This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU General Public License for more details.~~

 ## How to use
+*SLM is still in alpha testing and is not yet available to the public.
+Predicted public release is early 2020.*

-Click "Clone or download" in the [Seismic Line Mapper Github page](https://github.com/appliedgrg/seismic-line-mapper) to access the latest version of the tool.
+~~Click "Clone or download" in the [Seismic Line Mapper Github page](https://github.com/appliedgrg/seismic-line-mapper) to access the latest version of the tool.~~

 All SLM scripts require python 2.7 and ArcGIS 10 installed in order to run.